NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 According to Segal, the Two Powers in Heaven doctrine can be understood as follows:

 1. **The Heavenly Throne**: The first power in heaven refers to the unique and supreme authority of God, who sits on the divine throne.
 This power is associated with God's absolute sovereignty, omnipotence, and transcendence.
 It represents the monotheistic understanding of God's oneness and supremacy.
 2. **The Exalted Divine Agent**: The second power in heaven represents a celestial being who is distinct from God but possesses divine qualities and authority.
-This being is often described as a divine figure, sometimes associated with the titles "the Word of Jehovah", "the Angel of Jehovah", "Son of Man" or "Son of God."
+This being is often described as a divine figure, sometimes associated with the titles "the Word of Jehovah", "[the Angel of Jehovah](#the-angel-of-jehovah)", "[Son of Man](#the-son-of-man)" or "[Son of God](#the-son-of-god)."
 This power is considered subordinate to God but still occupies a high and exalted position within the divine hierarchy.

 Segal argues that the Two Powers in Heaven doctrine emerged within certain Jewish circles.
 This belief system reflects a complex understanding of the divine realm, acknowledging both God's ultimate sovereignty and the existence of an intermediary figure who participates in divine authority.
+A primary Jehovah and a secondary Jehovah, both being Jehovah.